prismskylabs/pycounters/docs/source/tutorial.rst

  * Average time for handling a request

 Both of these metrics are connected to the handle method of the MyTCPHandler class in the example.
-The number of requests per second the server serves is exactly the number of time the handle() method is called.
+The number of requests per second the server serves is exactly the number of times the handle() method is called.
 The average time for handling a request is exactly the average execution time of handle()

-Both of this metrics are measure by decorating handle() the :ref:`shortcut <shortcuts>` decorators :meth:`occurrence <pycounters.shortcuts.frequency>` and :meth:`occurrence <pycounters.shortcuts.time>`: ::
+Both of these metrics are measure by decorating handle() the :ref:`shortcut <shortcuts>` decorators :meth:`occurrence <pycounters.shortcuts.frequency>` and :meth:`occurrence <pycounters.shortcuts.time>`: ::

     import SocketServer